xdividr/dreamcloud-docs/styleguide.rst

 Wherever possible, eliminate extra words and organize your content to maximize quick usage by your readers.
-Remember, users are raiding our articles to quickly find an answer to an issue.
+Remember, users are raiding these articles to quickly find an answer to an issue.
 Eliminating superfluous content and adding navigational queues greatly aids your audience in accomplishing this goal as quickly as possible.
-No one wants to read more than they have to, especially if they're under pressure to fix a problem.
+No one wants to read more than they have to, especially if they're under pressure to setup a new install or fix a problem.

 When reviewing a long paragraph of two or more sentences, ask yourself the following questions: